An example of an appreciation in the value of the Pound 2009 – 2012

 - An appreciation will tend to reduce inflation.
 This can make UK goods more competitive, leading to stronger exports in the long term, therefore, this could help improve the current account.

 - The impact of an appreciation depends on the situation of the economy.
 If the economy is in a recession, then an appreciation will cause a significant fall in aggregate demand, and will probably contribute to higher unemployment.
-However, if the economy is in a boom, then an appreciation will help reduce inflationary pressures and limit the growth rate.
+However, if the economy is in a boom, then an appreciation will help reduce inflationary pressures and limit the growth rate without too much adverse impact.

 - It also depends on economic growth in other countries.
 If Europe was experiencing strong growth, they would be more likely to keep buying UK exports, even though they are more expensive.
-However, in 2012, the EU economy was in a recession, and therefore were sensitive to the increased price of UK exports.
+However, in 2012, the EU economy was in a recession and therefore was sensitive to the increased price of UK exports.

 Is an appreciation good or bad?